 Willow trees readily grow from 1-1.5m willow cuttings.
 They are easy to plant, being thin and initially without roots, and can be simply pushed into holes made by a plugging implement.
 They should be protected from rabbits using tree guards.

 Live willow cuttings are taken from December to March and for best results the time between cutting and planting should be kept to a minimum.
-We can supply over 20 varieties of willow for tree planting.
 Because willow grows rapidly it is particularly useful when creating fencing or windbreaks at the borders of gardens.
-Order now for delivery between December and March.
-We also offer a complete planting service, if you are interested in this please contact us for more details.

 Success in growing trees from willow cuttings depends on good site preparation, careful planning and a long term plan for weeds.